Arcandrus/mtg-forum/README.md

 # Features
 Most of the features I implemented were the direct responses to the User Stories listed above, as such, here follows an explaination of them in greater detail.

-## Account Registraion & User Profile
+## Account Registration & User Profile

 ### Registration
 I used Django AllAuth to enable users to register an account for creation of content.
 The AllAuth form template was replaced by a custom form to allow for adding feilds and greater control of styling.